exonum/exonum-doc/src/get-started/java-binding.md

 to the blockchain.
 Administrators, initiating this action, may pass some initialization parameters.
 A service is responsible for validation of these parameters.
-If they are incorrect, it shall throw an Exception, which will abort the start of this service instance.
+If they are incorrect, it shall throw an [`ExecutionException`][execution-exception], which will abort the start of this service instance.

 A service shall also update its _persistent_ state based on these parameters.
 It shall not derive the `Service` _object_ state from them, as